rhadimogavi/python_for_ugs/README.md

 # python_for_ugs
+  Hi everyone,

-A series of python exercises for ug students who are interested in doing urop projects
+  This is a quick python crash course for undergraduate students who work or are interested in taking urop projects.

+  Start the journey from UROP.ipynb